ni/measurement-plugin-service-extension-example/README.md

 # Extend Measurement Plug-In framework with custom features in Python

-Measurement Plug-In architecture is Microservices based where the components are gRPC services. gRPC services being network based,  allows the components to work across languages.
-To retain the language-agnostic nature, any feature extension or customization must follow the gRPC framework and hence be gRPC service.
+The Measurement Plug-In architecture is microservices-based, with components that are gRPC services.
+Since gRPC services are network-based, they allow components to work across different languages.
+To retain this language-agnostic nature, any feature extension or customization must follow the gRPC framework and, therefore, be implemented as a gRPC service.

 A user-defined gRPC service is a custom service created by a developer using the gRPC framework.
 It involves defining service methods and message types in a `.proto` file, generating client and server code from this definition, and implementing the server logic.
-This service can then be registered with a discovery service to allow various clients to communicate with it over the gRPC protocol, enabling integration across different technology stacks.
+The service can then be registered with a discovery service to allow various clients to communicate with it over the gRPC protocol, enabling integration across different technology stacks.

-Data Loggers are commonly used to log measurement and debug data during Measurements execution.
+Data loggers are commonly used to record measurements and debug data during measurement execution.
-Let us consider a scenario where, a logger implementation is available in Python which can only be integrated into Python measurement systems.
-However, there are other measurements written in different technology stacks (say, LabVIEW and C#).
-As a result, the logger implementation in Python cannot be directly reused across all other tech stacks and platforms.
-To address this issue, implement/port the logger into a gRPC service and register with the discovery service.
-Now, these gRPC services are available for use from the measurement plug-ins.
+Let us consider a scenario where a logger implementation is available in Python, but it can only be integrated into Python-based measurement systems.
+However, other measurements are written in different technology stacks, such as LabVIEW and C#.
+As a result, the Python logger implementation cannot be directly reused across all other tech stacks and platforms.
+To address this issue, the logger can be implemented or ported as a gRPC service and registered with the discovery service.
+Once registered, these gRPC services become available for use by the measurement plug-ins.

 ## User Workflow